We Can't Wait to See You!

 While at the Science Center

-- Guests can enjoy exhibits currently open: Water, GO!, Crescent Crossing, the Butterfly Station and Garden (April–October) and the touring exhibition gallery.
+- Guests can enjoy exhibits currently open: Water, GO!, Crescent Crossing, the Butterfly Station and Garden (April–Mid-September) and the touring exhibition gallery.
 You can also check out a feature in The Dome or test your creativity in a workshop in the J.T. - Minnie Maude Charitable Trust Creativity Lab.
 Click here for our daily schedule.

 - Please ask a staff member or a volunteer if you have any questions while you’re visiting!